shanep/shanep.github.io/parts/syllabus-boiler.md

 the class TA/GA.

 - First and Last name
 - Student ID - I need this so I can look you up in the system.
-You would be surprised how many students have the same name or have changed their default name in the system to something other than their legal name so it is difficult to locate them in a timely manner.
 - The class and section number that you are in for example CS123 - section 1

 BroncoMail is the official communication channel through which all university business is